raulrgdg/ANDORRA-Project/README.md

-This repository contains the codes developed during my stay at the Royal Military Academy, Brussels.
+This repository contains the codes developed during my stay at the Royal Military Academy, Brussels, realted with the project ANDORRA.